natir/blog/content/long-read-misassemblies/index.md

 ## Conclusion

-- **min-identity have an important impacte but they touch all assembly**
-- **relocation was the majority of misassemblies in long-read uncorrected misassemblies**
-- **analyse length of relocation can be better than just the count**

 Majority of misassembly was relocation her number drop-down rapidly when `extensive-min-size` increase this parameter has a direct impact on this relocation misassembly definition.
 I can't explain the translocation and inversion evolution.